mzmttks/word_search/README.md

 # word_search
-A tool for searching words with a fixed length.
+A tool to filter words.

 ## How to use